December 21st 2018

 View this post on Instagram

-Francesca Dixon, Senior Creative Colourist at Hari’s, tells me of her experiences of women expecting her to turn them from dark to light in a single appointment.
+Francesca Dixon, Creative Colour Director at Hari’s, tells me of her experiences of women expecting her to turn them from dark to light in a single appointment.
 “If you have dark hair and want to go platinum blonde, it could take four to five sessions, but it depends on several factors and completely differs from person to person,” she says.
 Condition, whether hair’s been lightened before and base/current colour all play a role.
 Without the help of a pretty detailed caption, it's impossible to tell this from an Instagram picture.

 It’s hard to know if what you’re seeing on Instagram is 100 per cent real, but that’s not to say that it can’t be a valuable source of inspiration.
 Here’s what the experts recommend when it comes to keeping expectations realistic and switching up your look without compromising your hair’s health.